amaembo/streamex/README.md

 # StreamEx
 Enhancing Java 8 Streams.

-This library defines four classes: StreamEx, IntStreamEx, LongStreamEx, DoubleStreamEx which are fully compatible with Java 8 stream classes and provide many additional useful methods.
+This library defines four classes: `StreamEx`, `IntStreamEx`, `LongStreamEx`, `DoubleStreamEx` which are fully compatible with Java 8 stream classes and provide many additional useful methods.
-Also EntryStream class is provided which represents the stream of map entries and provides additional functionality for this case.
+Also `EntryStream` class is provided which represents the stream of map entries and provides additional functionality for this case.
+Finally there are some new useful collectors defined in `MoreCollectors` class as well as primitive collectors concept.

 ### Examples